doonfrs/bootstrap-dynamic-color/README.md

 # Bootstrap 5 Dynamic color
-I've replaced all hard coded colors in default bootstrap theme with variable (primary,secondary etc..) and now you can override default colors without the need of rebuilding bootstrap sass files.
+I've replaced all hard coded colors in default bootstrap theme with variables (like var(--bs-primary)) Now you can override default colors without the need of rebuilding bootstrap sass files.

 ## usage example
     <html>